freenas/freenas-docs/userguide/tasks.rst

    +----------------+-----------------------------+-------------------------------------------------------------------------------------------------------------+

-.. note:: Srub tasks are run if and only if the threshhold is met or exceeded *and* the task is scheduled to run on the date marked.
+.. note:: Scrub tasks are run if and only if the threshhold is met or exceeded *and* the task is scheduled to run on the date marked.

 Review the default selections and, if necessary, modify them to meet